Hugo Savinovich: Personal life

 Savinovich was once married to former WWF women's champion Wendi Richter until the couple divorced.
 In 1990 he married Diana Mendéz and has two sons, Jovannie and Genaro.
 Diana Mendéz died on November 1, 2019, after a long battle with cancer.

 On March 22, 1997, Savinovich suffered a severe episode of depression due to drug use and various personal problems that almost led him to attempt suicide in a hotel in Rosemont, Illinois, just one day before WrestleMania 13.
 In April of that year he was arrested in a raid on his apartment in New York City.
 He returned to WWE in 1998, after being sentenced to eight years in jail for which he spent on probation.

-He is a born-again Christian and travels most of South and Central America sharing his Christian testimony.
-Hugo is the author of his own autobiography book, Atángana Ring de Tentaciones.
+Savinovich is a born-again Christian and travels most of South and Central America sharing his Christian testimony.
+He is the author of his own autobiography book, Atángana Ring de Tentaciones.
 He has announced that he would publish a second book in 2024.